mmbolat/mmbolat/README.md

 - 👋 Hi, I’m Muhammed
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on SQL, FLASK, HTML and other Python issues
+- 💞️ I’m looking to collaborate on SQL, FLASK, HTML, Data Science and other Python issues
 - 📫 You can reach me via mail or instagram

 <!---